 During the tour that leaves from Nyhavn, you’ll see the pretty harbors and canals of the city along with a lot of the major sites.
 We cruised by the Opera House, Amalienborg and Christiansborg Palaces, and the Little Mermaid.
 A canal cruise is a perfect way to see the city and save your feet at the same time!

 Food markets are always at the top of our list, and Copenhagen has several that are full of spirit and great food.
 At Torvehallerne, the city’s amazing food hall, visitors can pick up treats for home cooking or for souvenirs.
-But one of the best ways to enjoy the offerings and ambiance here is to relax at one of the many cafes preparing fresh dishes right in front of you.
-Copenhagen Street Food focuses on prepared food from all over the world.
-Its 30+ food stalls offer everything from tacos to Indian specialties, and each one is required to have at least one dish for DKK 50-75 (USD $7-11), which is a true bargain in pricey Copenhagen.
-(Copenhagen Street Food, which was well-known in its location on Papiroen/Paper Island moved to Reffen in May 2018.)
+But one of the best ways to enjoy the offerings and ambiance here is to relax at one of the cafes preparing fresh dishes right in front of you.
+Torvehallerne is a great place for browsing or a meal and it a must see in Copenhagen.

 Explore Freetown Christiania

-Visiting Freetown Christiania was an unusual experience but definitely one of my favorite things to do in Copenhagen.
+Visiting Freetown Christiania was an unusual experience but definitely one of my favorite activities in Copenhagen.
 Established in 1971, this self-proclaimed free state was formed when squatters took over an abandoned military base and formed an alternative society with its own system of government, flag, and currency.

 One of Christiansborg Palace’s most remarkable features lies below ground—the ruins of the palace.
 Rebuilt multiple times, the current Palace sits on the foundations of a building (Absalon’s Castle) that date from 1167, a small part of which can still be seen.
 There are also later ruins of towers and the palace that burned, which was completed in 1754.